AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

 Faster angular events mimic the functionality of the exisiting ng-event directives, but have a feature that allows them to be called in the local scope.

-The demo below shows them in action on a simulated large app:
+The demo below shows both in action on a simulated large app:

 <figure class="half">
     <img src="{{ site.url }}/images/fng-directives/ng-event-anim.gif" alt="Scope tree">